-To allow for false signals the Start Delay timer is initiated.
+To allow for short term mains supply transient conditions or false remote start signals, the Start Delay timer is initiated.
 After this delay, if the pre-heat output option is selected then the pre-heat timer is initiated, and the corresponding auxiliary output (if configured) will energise.

-ANOTE:- If the Remote Start signal is removed during the Start Delay timer, the unit will return to a stand-by state.
+NOTE:- If the mains supply returns within limits, (or the Remote Start signal is removed if the start sequence was initiated by remote start) during the Start Delay timer, the unit will return to a stand-by state.

-After the above delays, the Fuel Solenoid is energised, and then one second later, the Starter Motor is engaged.
+After the above delays the Fuel Solenoid is energised, then one second later, the Starter Motor is engaged.